Function-Rips complexes in persistent homotopy theory: Stability and persistent Latschev theorems: The shrinking trick

 \subsection{Shrinking transformations}

 To amend the difficulty described in \cref{block:fixing_delta_not_stable}, we introduce an additional structure on $G$, which we call a shrinking transformation.
-This transformation allows us to decrease the $\delta$-part of the persistence parameter of $G$, at the cost of increasing the $u$-part. \begin{notation} For the remainder of this section, we denote by $0 < \conShr < 1$ and $\conCos \geq 0$ and $\rho > 0$ real positive constants. \end{notation} \begin{definition} A \textit{shrinking transformation} for $G \colon \prodPos \to \mathcal{C}$ is a morphism
+This transformation allows us to decrease the $\delta$-part of the persistence parameter of $G$, at the cost of increasing the $u$-part. \begin{notation} For the remainder of this section, fix real constants $0 \leq \conShr \leq 1$, $\conCos \geq 0$ and $\rho > 0$. \end{notation} \begin{definition} A \textit{shrinking transformation} for $G \colon \prodPos \to \mathcal{C}$ is a morphism